What You Need to Know About Holiday Pay in Utah

 No. Employers are only required to pay extra for hours worked on a holiday shift if they require an employee to work more than 40 hours in a given workweek.
 Otherwise, holiday pay is considered a fringe benefit under federal law.

 Can a business choose who to give holiday pay to?

 Sometimes.
 If an employer offers holiday pay to one full-time worker, they must offer it to all full-time employees.
 Part-time, temporary, and freelance workers are an exception to this rule and can be given holiday pay at the employer's discretion.
 This decision must be non-discriminatory and in alignment with company policy.

 When does an employer have to notify their employees about holiday pay?

 Employees must be notified of their employer's holiday pay policy at their time of hiring.

 A business can require their employees to work on holidays.
 In the eyes of the law, holidays are just like any other business day.
 If an employee requires the day off for religious reasons, however, an employer must make a reasonable effort to accommodate this need.

 Exempt, salary based employees may not have their salary docked for the holidays.
 An employer can have a holiday be unpaid time off for exempt employees, though this could jeopardize their exempt status.

-If your employer promised you holiday pay and failed to honor this arrangement, a Salt Lake City employment lawyer from Haymore Law can represent your interests and help you file a claim against your employer and seek justice on your behalf.
+If your employer promised you holiday pay and failed to honor this arrangement, an experienced attorney from Pearson Butler can represent your interests and help you file a claim against your employer and seek justice on your behalf.
 We know your rights, and we know how to get results.
 To take the first step towards retaining the hard-hitting representation you deserve, tell us about your situation by calling our office at (800) 265-2314 today!